Death of the Soldier King

 His death, almost fifteen years later, came a shock.
 The King, who was an expert mountaineer, fell down a rocky ravine while he was climbing alone.
 When they found him, he had already died.
 Soon after his accident, whispers arose suggesting his death might not have been an accident, but these rumours were firmly contradicted by the Court.
 Albert I was succeeded by his son, Leopold III.

-Filed under Belgian Royals, Historical Royals
+Filed under Belgium, Historical Royals

 Tagged Albert I of Belgium, Anniversary, Biography, Death.